El1Leon/homebrew-install-guide/README.md

 Homebrew is a powerful package manager for macOS that lets you easily install and manage software from the command line.
 This guide walks you through installing Homebrew on your Mac.

+> 💡 This is an independent guide for installing Homebrew on macOS.
+See full disclaimer at the end.

 ## Prerequisites
-- A Mac running macOS Ventura or later (works on older versions too)
+- A Mac running macOS Ventura or newer (older versions are usually supported too)
 - Administrator access
 - An internet connection